Registration is now CLOSED

-PPG 2020 will start and finish in Sheffield, and will be segmented into more easily navigable sections, so there will be a few tweaks to the 2019 route.
-There will also be the inclusion of a place to sleep near the 300km point for those who need it.
+PPG 2022 will start and finish in Sheffield, and will be segmented into more easily navigable sections, so there will be a few tweaks to the 2019 route.
+The current GPX file will be available to riders shortly before the event.
+There is inclusion of a halfway hall, providing shelter and refreshments near the midway point.

 48 HOURS OF PURE PEAK GRIT

 A more manageable timescale that could be tackled as 3 x 200 km.

 FINISHERS OF PURE PEAK GRIT